aguamyst/Games/README.md

 * Added TestFairy SDK

 KNOWN ISSUES
-- Mobile directional pad too small and does not work well.
+- Mobile directional pad too small and does not work well so I disabled it for now.
 - Game crashes on mobile.
+- Received memory warning.

 06.30.2016 - V. 0.0002